Your Pinterest Views: Just a Vanity Number or An Important Number to Watch?

 You might see a lot of pins and content related to “how to start a blog” because maybe that is something you recently searched for yourself, not because that is what your own audience wants.

 It's not really surprising, it's just data that will inform you about what's working well and what isn't working well in any given business.

 Knowing how to interpret information about your very own Pinterest Analytics can help you make decisions about how you’ll move your business forward.

-No matter what topic you blog about, or what type of Etsy Store you have, or whatever your online business is about…careful evaluation of your own data will ALWAYS be the best way to inform what you do next.
+No matter what topic you blog about, whether you offer VA services to an online entrepreneur and you're trying to up your game, or whether you have an Etsy Store…whatever your online business is about…careful evaluation of your data will ALWAYS be the best way to inform what you do next.

 So what Pinterest data should you look at and how do you interpret it?